WolframBlockchainLabs/Wolfram-Catalyst-Navigator-Resources/ContentCollection.md

 1. Navigate: https://www.wolframblockchainlabs.com/dashboard/
 2. Click here in the top right corner:
 ![](images/AvailableData_2.png)
+3. Click on “Wolfram Governance Data”, the first link in the drop down menu.
-3. Download and unzip file named “Cardano_SQL.csv” and it will be found in the table titled “Transcripts”.
+4. Download and unzip file named “Cardano SQL” and it will be found in the table titled “Transcripts”.

 Here's how the dataset columns are outlined:
 - ID: A unique identifier for each video.